dortiz5/ihealth-pinns-workshop/README.md

 ### Binder

-If a local installation is not feasible, you can launch the repository on [Binder].
+If a local installation is not feasible, you can launch the repository on [Binder](https://mybinder.org/v2/gh/dortiz5/ihealth-pinns-workshop/HEAD).

 _Notes:_
 * _If you exit a Binder session, your work will be lost, so make sure to save any work you want to keep._